miomaeshima/warican/README.md

 ## 1. Our persona

 Ayaka (age 24) works for a financial company in Tokyo.
 Her passion is organizing occasions to eat out with her friends.
 As she lives on her own, and so do many of her friends, they usually split the bill.
 She enjoys the whole experience of dining together, including searching restaurants, finding out friends' schedules, except the hassle of splitting the pay at the end of the meal.
-For her, the process of counting how much everybody is due and going around the table to collect cash is such an uninspiring thing to do.
+For her, the process of counting how much everybody needs to pay and going around the table to collect cash is such an uninspiring thing to do.
 Also, she is now accustomed to using cashless payment elsewhere and loathes handling cash.

 ## 2. Name